imjoy-team/ImJoy/web/public/docs/getting_started.md

 for particular applications

 1. **ImJoy Web App with JavaScript or Web Python plugins**.
 Such a framework runs without any installation on different operation systems.
-It is ideal for not too computational intensive task.
+It can provide effortless user experience and ideal for distributing demos.
 Limitations are that Web Python is (currently) slower than native Python and that it doesn't support the entire Python ecosystem.

 2. **Desktop App**.
 Here you can all plugins types (JavaScript included).
 Further,